Why We Love Being a Public Benefit Company

 We were starting our own small business and we wanted to have the same high standards.

 That’s right, it costs money.
 Quite a bit.
 And it should!
-B Lab sends auditors out to these businesses to make sure that they are upholding the claims they make to be a certified B-Corp.
+B Lab sends auditors out to these businesses to make sure they are upholding the claims they make to be a certified B-Corp.
 Each company has to pay for the initial registration, and then continue to pay each year for re-certification.
 And that’s something that we just couldn’t do, not to start.

 So we kept looking for ways to form a business that aligned with the same standards and values.